 What is an IWMS?

 To understand how an IWMS can add value to your business, it is important to first get a good grasp of what an IWMS does and to know where it fits into the field of enterprise software solutions.
 An IWMS is typically defined as a software platform that can be used across the entire organization for real estate and facilities management purposes.
-Within this system important information can be captured, managed, and reported to optimize facility operations.
+The system captures important information, which can then be managed and reported to optimize facility operations.
 It helps your workforce manage real estate portfolios and workplace-related services more efficiently.
 It supports multiple business operations including: leases, capital projects, facility and space utilization, workplace services, maintenance, energy and sustainability management.
 Having all these areas supported by one single software platform offers multiple benefits.

 What are the key benefits of an IWMS?